tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <li>If str: Name of the logging file. "auto" for default name.</li>
 <li>If class: python `Logger` object.</li>
 </ul>
-Note that warnings will not be saved to the logger in any case.
+Note that warnings will not be saved to the logger.
 </blockquote>
 <strong>random_state: int or None, optional (default=None)</strong>
 <blockquote>